Carter Smith (offensive tackle)

 Carter Smith (born April 15, 2004) is an American football offensive tackle for the Indiana Hoosiers.

-Early life and high school
+Early life

-Smith attended high school at Olentangy Liberty located in Powell, Ohio.
-Coming out of high school, he was rated as a four-star recruit and the 207th overall prospect in the class of 2022, where he committed to play college football for the Indiana Hoosiers.
+Smith attended Olentangy Liberty High School in Powell, Ohio.
+He was rated as a four-star recruit and the 207th overall prospect in the class of 2022, and committed to play college football for the Indiana Hoosiers.

 College career

-During his first collegiate season in 2022, Smith used the season to redshirt after playing in two games.
-During the 2023 season, he took over as a starter, making all 12 starts at left tackle.
-After the conclusion of the 2023 season, Smith was rumored to enter the NCAA transfer portal but returned to the Hoosiers.
-During the 2024 season, he started all 13 games at left tackle, where for his performance he earned honorable mention all Big Ten honors.
-Smith entered the 2025 season as one of the Hoosiers to players, and a high NFL draft prospect.
+As a freshman in 2022, Smith was redshirted after playing in two games.
+In 2023, he made all 12 starts at left tackle.
+After the season, Smith was rumored to enter the NCAA transfer portal but returned to the Hoosiers.
+In 2024, he started all 13 games at left tackle, earning honorable mention all-Big Ten honors.